top of page

 How does the size of this figure compare to others?

 Superman stands right around the 7-inch mark.
-Here is our new Superman standing next to the first Action comics Superman and Superman Reborn, both from McFarlane Toys.
+Here is our new Superman standing next to the first Action Comics Superman and Superman Reborn, both from McFarlane Toys.

 RATING: